puzzmo-com/blog.puzzmo.com/content/posts/2024/08/07/august-games-changelog/index.md

 ### Crossword

-- __Removed the hint time penalty and instead use a timer system instead__ (Read [Hints v2: Moving from a time penalty to a cooldown period](https://blog.puzzmo.com/posts/2024/07/22/hints-v2/) for more details).
+- __Removed the hint time penalty, and added a cooldown period for hints__ (Read [Hints v2: Moving from a time penalty to a cooldown period](https://blog.puzzmo.com/posts/2024/07/22/hints-v2/) for more details).
 - Adjusted the layout of the clue lists depending on the dimensions of the crossword puzzle, so wider puzzles use the stacked column clue layout more readily than narrower puzzles.

 ### Flipart